-changing the shape and size of the QGP help to measure the viscosity v2 in p+Pb collisions @ the LHC big vs small collisions can we have a collision with large eccentricity, but similar size to p+Pb?
+- \cdot is a QGP this small possible? - could be an extreme variation of the size and time evolution from heavy ion collisions v2 in p+Pb collisions @ the LHC big vs small collisions can we have a collision with large eccentricity, but similar size to p+Pb?